 All that is required for you to complete this transfer is the account details, including a bank account number and sort code as well as the full name for your account.

 This is something that will allow one to speed up the time needed for funds to transfer from one account to another.
-There is a section below allocated to this as it is an exciting installment for users who prefer to use bank transfer options as their chosen method.
+There is a section below allocated to this as it is an exciting instalment for users who prefer to use bank transfer options as their chosen method.

 Due to the fact that normal transfers take quite a while to process, a new and improved service has been established to counteract this.
 Fast bank transfers enable you to deposit money directly from your account into the bank transfer betting sites in the UK.